 The truth though is that things can be different!

 In fact, your CPTs are a variable cost of business.
-If you want, then you can view them as your water bill: it’s never the same.
+If you want, then you can view them like your water bill: it’s never the same.

 The good news is that you can actually challenge and eventually negotiate your CPTs.
 To make things even better for you, you should know that the law is also on your side with this.